Things to consider

 South Georgia Island

 South Georgia may be a cartographic speck on the map and one of the least visited territories on Earth, but it's a true gem amidst the roiling southern ocean.
 Spectacular …

-South Georgia Ships: Your Questions Answered
+South Georgia Ships: FAQs

 This only becomes relevant in heavy ice, which South Georgia doesn’t experience during the visitor season.
 A ship’s stability and comfort level is more relevant.
 Tips on choosing the right ship.

 This is one of our favourite questions, particularly for anyone going to South Georgia due to the higher number of sea days.
 We favour the Akademik Sergey Vavilov & Akademik Ioffe which are renowned for their excellent stability, and those ships with state-of-the-art retractable stabilising systems, including Hebridean Sky, Island Sky and Greg Mortimer.

 It’s also worth noting that larger ships like Ocean Endeavour naturally benefit from having better stability as a result of their higher gross tonnage.